Writing a Scientific Paper or Thesis

 Professor Simon Peyton Jones gives a lecture centred around how to write a great thesis or paper, but also more broadly about the scientific process.
 The lecture is both thought-provoking and entertaining.

 Perhaps you think academic writing is about communicating your thoughts and ideas?
 Think again!
-The director of the Writing Program at the University of Chicago, Larry McEnerney, will set your priorities straight, and let you write papers that the people in your field will want to read.
+Larry McEnerney—the director of the writing program at the University of Chicago—will set your priorities straight, and let you write papers that the people in your field will want to read.
+You can follow along in the handout to this lecture while watching.

-American Chemical Society, or ACS, (where I published) has recorded an interview with Professor George Whitesides, about the basics of writing good papers, and the future of scientific publishing.
+American Chemical Society, or ACS, (where I got a paper in) has recorded an interview with Professor George Whitesides, about the basics of writing good papers, and the future of scientific publishing.

 Begin writing as they do at The New Yorker!
 Copy editor Mary Norris—aka The Comma Queen—has a charming YouTube series on the written language in all its facets.